Does Red Light Therapy Help With Hyperpigmentation?

 Vitamin C for Skin Brightening

-Vitamin C is a powerful antioxidant that helps brighten the skin and fade hyperpigmentation by inhibiting melanin production, the cause of dark spots.
+- Vitamin C helps brighten skin by reducing dark spots: Vitamin C is a powerful antioxidant that brightens the skin and fades hyperpigmentation by stopping melanin (the cause of dark spots).

-The best forms of Vitamin C for skin brightening are L-ascorbic acid and its derivatives, such as ascorbyl glucoside.
+- Using the right type of Vitamin C makes a difference: The most effective forms for skin brightening are L-ascorbic acid and derivatives like ascorbyl glucoside.

 Sunscreen to Prevent Further Hyperpigmentation